dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 Test Selection
 --------------

-The test selection logic is based on the implementation used by the os-testr project.
-Tests will be selected based on the following workflow:
+The proposed solution uses test discovery logic based on the implementation used by the os-testr project.
+The following workflow describes the proposed test discovery and selection process:

 1. If either a test package or directory is passed as a parameter, then the runner will use that path as the root directory for test discovery.